cycoconutz/README-Generator/Develop/README.md

 ## Installation:
-The application will be invoked by using the following command: inquirer
+The application will be invoked by using the following command: node index.js

 And is dependant upon:
-node index.js
+inquirer

 ## Description
-A readme generating function that prompts the user for input then builds a readme in an organized manner from that input
+A readme generating function that priompts the user for input then builds a readme in an organized manner from that input

 ## Usage